mvolkmann/blog/src/sample.md

 ## Creating Your First Project

+Now that we have selected a tech stack (TypeScript, Bun, and Hono) you are ready to create your first project.
-Let's create a basic htmx project get a feel for it.
+We will start simple to get a feel for using htmx.

 First let's create a default project that uses Bun and Hono.